Tucson Roadrunners: Rivalries

 The Roadrunners consider the San Diego Gulls, the AHL affiliate of the Anaheim Ducks, as their primary rival and refer to them as their "I-8 Border Rival".
 Additionally, the winner of each season's series between the two teams is presented with the "I-8 Border Cup Trophy", which has been in the possession of the Roadrunners since the 2018–19 season.
-As of the 2024–25 season, the two teams have faced each other 80 times during the regular season, which is the highest number of games that the Roadrunners have played against any opponent.
-The Roadrunners current record against the Gulls is 43–34–2–1, with the Roadrunners winning the 2024–25 season series 5–3–0–0.
+As of the 2025–26 season, the two teams have faced each other 88 times during the regular season, which is the highest number of games that the Roadrunners have played against any opponent.
+The Roadrunners current record against the Gulls is 46–37–4–1, with the Roadrunners losing the 2025–26 season series 3–3–2–0.